inventit/inventit.github.io/references/moat-java-api-document.md

    :
 ```

-<h4>Android Service</h4>
+#### Android Service

-<p>The Android <a href="http://developer.android.com/guide/components/services.html">Service</a> you need to specify in your APK's AndroidManifest.xml is <code>MoatClientEndpoint</code>, which is embedded in the library jar.</p>
+The Android [Service](http://developer.android.com/guide/components/services.html) you need to specify in your APK's AndroidManifest.xml is `MoatClientEndpoint`, which is embedded in the library jar.

-<p>The service receives operations directed by the gateway application and propagates them to the local objects in your APK.
-You don't have to do something special for the service other than placing the service setting in your AndroidManifest.xml.</p>
+The service receives operations directed by the gateway application and propagates them to the local objects in your APK.
+You don't have to do something special for the service other than placing the service setting in your AndroidManifest.xml.

 ```xml
 <application
 android:allowClearUserData="false"